-The kampung chicken meat was tender, smooth and naturally sweet.
-Even the breast meat which is usually bland and fibrous was soft and flavourful.
+The kampung chicken meat was tender, smooth, juicy and naturally sweet.
+Even the breast meat which is usually bland and fibrous was soft with a nice tone and flavourful.

 All of Buddy's outlets get their tofu from the same supplier.
 The tofu was firm and quite smooth.
 Ah Xiang is skillful in frying the tofu and his was the most nicely done tofu among Buddy's outlets that I have tried so far.

 We had a plate of beansprouts.
 It was nice and crunchy and was tasty with nice savoury sauce.
 But, these were the usual local taugeh and it was not as good that those plump, succulent and sweet taugeh we had in Ipoh.
 I would also prefer that the roots were nipped off :P

 The fluffy rice was mildly flavoured with pandan leaves, ginger and chicken fat.
 It was not too oily nor greasly, not that "old style" some would say but I liked my chicken rice this way.

 The spicy, mildy stinging chili sauce and mild ginger puree were nice and enhanced the enjoyment of the chicken.
 The sauces were machine blended a bit too fine for my liking.

 旺角 sells kampung chicken at RM38 a bird and RM19 for half.
 A set of chicken rice with soup costs RM7.

 旺角 does not serve porridge 粥 despite what is stated on the stall front.

 旺角 Chicken Rice stall is certainly worth trying for its lovely kampung chicken.